 CONCLUSION

-From the results, it is revealed that majority of the mango growers belonged to medium entrepreneurial category.
-However, small farmers largely belonged to low to medium category and big farmers belonged to medium-high category.
-Among various components of entrepreneurship behaviour, Mango growers generally belonged to medium category of innovativeness, decision making ability, achievement motivation, risk taking ability, leadership ability, information seeking behaviour, scientific orientation, economic motivation, management orientation and coordinating ability.
-However Farmers has to be educated about value addition through processing as it can increase income, reduce post harvest losses and create entrepreneurial opportunities.
-For this, KVKs, policymakers and stakeholders should provide training and support, establish processing infrastructure, promote value addition and develop market linkages.
+From the results, it is revealed that the majority of the mango growers belonged to the medium entrepreneurial category.
+However, small farmers largely belonged to the low to medium category, and large farmers belonged to the medium-high category.
+Among various components of entrepreneurship behaviour, Mango growers generally belonged to the medium category of innovativeness, decision-making ability, achievement motivation, risk-taking ability, leadership ability, information-seeking behaviour, scientific orientation, economic motivation, management orientation, and coordinating ability.
+However, Farmers has to be educated about value addition through processing as it can increase income, reduce post-harvest losses, and create entrepreneurial opportunities.
+For this, KVKs, policymakers, and stakeholders should provide training and support, establish processing infrastructure, promote value addition, and develop market linkages.
 By doing so, farmers can diversify their products and markets and increase income generation opportunities.

 REFERENCE